ExcelFunctions.net Logo

 Results:

-Note that, in the above spreadsheet, the time shown in cell A4 is actually a whole day plus the time 05:11:22.
+Note that, in the above spreadsheet, the time shown in cell A5 is actually a whole day plus the time 05:11:22.
 Therefore, when supplied with this value, the Hour function ignores the full day and simply returns the hour value 5.

-Further information and examples of the Excel Hour function can be found on the Microsoft Office website.
+For further information and examples of the Excel Hour function, see the Microsoft Office website.

 Hour Function Error

-If you get an error from the Excel Hour Function, this is likely to be the #VALUE! error :
+If you get an error from the Excel Hour Function, this is likely to be the #VALUE! error:

 Common Error